WordPress Registration Form Plugin (CMREG) - Use Case - Adding Login and Registration Pop-ups With Invitation Codes

-- Disable WP registration page and redirect to this URL - Replaces the WordPress default registration page with the CM Registration Pro registration page.
+- Disable WP registration page and redirect to this URL - Replaces the WordPress default registration page with the WordPress Registration Form plugin registration page.

 - Enable reCAPTCHA on the registration form - Toggles the reCAPTCHA tool on or off for the Registration form to filter bots.

 - Ask for invitation code - Choose between